AlexanderKlyauzunik/MACD_Forecast/README.md

 # MACD_Forecast
 Ensemble model(s) for MACD forecast

-# Plan
+# Contents

-* Show the result for weak learner
+* The result for weak learner
-* Show the result for standart ensemble methods(bagging, stacking, boosting)
+* The result for standart ensemble methods(bagging, stacking, boosting)
-* Try more complex models?
+* Tried more complex models?